GD-DSir/Habit_Tracker/README.md

     - Reset button sets habit state to incomplete and removes stored data.
     - Change button to add habit with specified properties, and place add pane on input pane.

-    The name of the habit can be set to it's existing name if the frequency is changed, the name and frequency can both be changed and the name can be changed without changing frequency.
+    The name of the habit can be set to its existing name if the frequency is changed, the name and frequency can both be changed and the name can be changed without changing frequency.
 If the properties are unchanged the user will be informed.

     If the frequency is changed the habit will be reset.
 Changing the name does not reset the progress.